-If you’re a Canadian Snowbird, you can be at risk of paying taxes to the IRS as a US resident if you’re down south too long.
+If you’re a Canadian Snowbird, you should be aware of the closer connections requirement for Canadians travelling to the US, as you can be at risk of being required to pay taxes to the IRS as a US resident if you’re down south too long.
 However, there is a form that you can file with the IRS annually to establish that you have a closer connection to Canada than the US and thereby avoid having to file a US income tax return.

 If you’ve spent more than 182 days in the US over the last 3 years you are required by the IRS to file a US tax return.